davidgomesdev/RustyController/README.md

 ## Acknowledge

-I've made use of [psmoveapi's](https://github.com/thp/psmoveapi) source, to know how to interact with the controller using HIDAPI, and its request structures.
+I've used [psmoveapi's](https://github.com/thp/psmoveapi) source to understand how to interact with the controller using HIDAPI and determine its request structures.